 I remind myself that when I want to go back, it isn’t out of love, it’s out of fear.

 You will know the difference.
 When I was going through my divorce several years ago, a friend of mine said, “Are you scared?”
 I replied, “Of course.”
 He said, “But isn’t fear of the unknown better than going back to what you know?”
 I never forgot that.

 It is in the darkest days we grow.

 What’s so hard about dark days is that you don’t realize how much you are going to benefit from the experience later.
-“A beaten dog is a wiser dog,” says my 89 year-old dad.
+“A beaten dog is a wiser dog,” my dad used to say.
 Remember that this will make you not only wiser, but also stronger, smarter, more grounded, more interesting and more self-assured.